 Hello!
 Welcome to my website.
 I am an Associate Professor of Communication Studies and Sociology, and affiliate faculty member in Gender & Sexuality Studies and Film & Media Studies at Davidson College, a highly selective small liberal arts college in Davidson, North Carolina.

 With a long history in the U.S. Southwest, I am a Chicana feminist motherscholar from New Mexico-Colorado-Texas.
 I earned my B.A. in 2004 from St. Mary’s University in San Antonio, TX, then my M.A. in Mass Communication at the University of Houston, where I completed my M.A. and earned a Women’s Studies Graduate Certificate in 2007.
 I then spent four years at Texas A&M University completing my doctorate in Mass Communication and Health Communication in 2011.
 I taught at the University of Houston Downtown full time and worked part time as a Research Assistant for a litigation consulting firm for a year post-grad before moving to North Carolina to begin my tenure-track position at Davidson College in 2012.
 I earned tenure in 2018 and became the Chair of the Communication Studies Department.
 I am the first tenure-track/tenured professor-scholar in Communication Studies at Davidson College.
-I took over as the Director of the Speaking Center within the Center for Teaching and Learning in spring 2021.
+I took on the administrative role of Director of the Speaking Center within the Center for Teaching and Learning since spring 2021.

 My research interests reside at the intersection of mass media and health communication with particular focus on intersectionality including race, ethnicity, gender, cultural communication and identities.
 My recent work focuses on how racial and ethnic stereotypes in entertainment media are framed in entertainment comedy or humorous communication contexts.
 I am interested in how diverse audiences interpret and respond to stereotypes beyond media effects and how those message perceptions might impact real-world interactions.